Summary

 History

-The history and evolution of the U.S. Department of Veterans Affairs are inextricably intertwined and dependent on the history of America’s wars, as wounded soldiers are the population the VA cares for.
+The history and evolution of the U.S. Department of Veterans Affairs are inextricably intertwined and dependent on the history of America’s wars, as wounded former soldiers and other US military veterans are the population the VA cares for.
 The list of wars involving the United States from the American Revolutionary War to the present totals ninety-nine wars.
 The majority of the United States military casualties of war, however, occurred in the following eight wars: American Revolutionary War (est. 8,000), American Civil War (218,222), World War I (53,402), World War II (291,567), Korean War (33,686), Vietnam War (47,424), Iraq War (3,836), and the War in Afghanistan (1,833).
 It is these wars that have primarily driven the mission and evolution of the VA.
 The VA maintains a detailed list of war wounded, as it is this population that comprises the VA care system.[9]

 Origins

-After the end of the American Civil War in 1865, many state veterans’ homes were established.
+Furthermore, many state veterans’ homes were established.
 Since domiciliary care was available at all state veterans homes, incidental medical and hospital treatment was provided for all injuries and diseases, whether or not of service origin.
-Indigent and disabled veterans of the Civil War, Indian Wars, Spanish–American War, and Mexican Border periods, as well as discharged regular members of the Armed Forces, were cared for at these homes.[10]
+Indigent and disabled veterans of the Civil War, Indian Wars, Spanish–American War, and Mexican Border periods, as well as discharged regular members of the Armed Forces, were cared for at these homes.[17]

 World War II